 The national curriculum for science aims to ensure that all pupils:

-Our school promotes the 5 E’s to develop the skills of the whole child and these relate in turn to our science curriculum and our Alexandra Promise that supports the Science curriculum by providing children with activities such as:
+Our school uses the Alexandra Promise that supports the Science curriculum by providing children with activities such as:

 · Discover a pond